 |Town of Red Hook||2% on the purchase price minus the median sale price of Dutchess County residential properties|

 |Town of Warwick||0.75% on the purchase price minus $100,000 for improved properties or minus $50,000 for unimproved properties|

-In Florida, the transfer tax is used for Documentary Stamps (Doc Stamps) on a deed and typically, this is paid by the seller because they are responsible for these Doc Stamps.
-While this is common, whoever pays for this can get negotiated between the buyer and the seller, which must be outlined in the purchase agreement.
+In Florida, the transfer tax is used for Documentary Stamps (Doc Stamps) on a deed, and it typically is paid by the seller because they are responsible for these Doc Stamps.
+While this is common, the buyer and the seller can negotiate who pays for these stamps and outline it in the purchase agreement.
 There are a number of exemptions to the transfer tax, which include the deed being changed or an owner being added to the deed.

 In Florida, there are two distinct transfer tax rates:

 - Miami-Dade County: If the property is within Miami-Dade county, the transfer tax is 0.6% of the sale price.

 - Outside Miami-Dade County: Anywhere outside Miami-Dade county has a transfer tax of 0.7% of the sale price.

 Miami-Dade County’s transfer tax rate depends on the property type.
 Single-family homes in Miami will have a transfer tax rate of 0.60%.
 All other property types, such as townhouses and condos, will have an additional surtax that increases the transfer tax rate to 1.05%.

 Florida also charges a transfer tax of 0.55% based on the mortgage amount balance.
 For example, if you borrowed $100,000 to purchase your property, your mortgage transfer tax would be $550.
 This is separate from the Florida transfer tax paid on the property’s sale price.